shekhei/bitarray/README.md

 Description
 -----------
-Basically this is a bitarray, which stores as 32bit integers internally.
+Basically this is a bitarray, which is stored as a bunch of 32bit integers internally.

 It should be easy to serialize, deserialize, and also easy to store in any json object, since, it would be nothing more than a bunch of numbers :D.